dijisolanke/confession-box/README.md

 # This react app is a two way video chat similar to chat roulettte.
-It's meant to allow two complete stangers to confess / get things off their chest It's inspired by Dostoevsky's novel crime and punnishment.
+It's meant to allow two complete stangers to confess / get things off their chest.

+It's inspired by Fyodor Dostoevsky's novel Crime and Punnishment.
-One if the main theme's in the novel is that humans have a deep need for confession.
+One of the main theme's of the novel is that humans have a deep need for confession.
+This is one such space... i hope

 ## The app uses
 - React for the front-end
 - Node for Backend
 - Firebase for Security and performance optimization
+- Deployed using Vercel